Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Main theorem: quantum trace polynomials for SL3

-\begin{definition} A \textit{framed oriented link} $K$ in the thickened surface $\surf \times (0, 1)$ is a compact oriented one-dimensional manifold, possibly-with-boundary, $K \subset \surf \times (0, 1)$ that is embedded in $\surf \times (0, 1)$ and is equipped with a \textit{framing}, satisfying the following properties: \begin{itemize} \item we have $\partial K = K \cap ((\partial \surf) \times (0, 1))$; \item the framing at a boundary point of $K$ is \textit{vertical}, meaning parallel to the $(0, 1)$ axis, and points in the $1$ direction (or, in pictures, toward the eye of the reader); \item for each boundary component $k$ of $\surf$, the finitely many points $(\partial K) \cap (k \times (0, 1))$ have distinct \textit{heights}, meaning that the coordinates with respect to $(0, 1)$ are distinct. \end{itemize} Here, by a framing, we mean the choice of a continuous assignment along the link $K$ of non-zero vectors in the tangent spaces of $\surf \times (0, 1)$ such that this vector field on $K$ is everywhere transverse (that is, non-parallel) to $K$.
+\begin{definition} A \textit{framed oriented link} $K$ in the thickened surface $\mathfrak{S} \times (0, 1)$ is a compact oriented one-dimensional manifold, possibly-with-boundary, $K \subset \mathfrak{S} \times (0, 1)$ that is embedded in $\mathfrak{S} \times (0, 1)$ and is equipped with a framing (see below), satisfying the following properties: \begin{itemize} \item we have $\partial K = K \cap ((\partial \mathfrak{S}) \times (0, 1))$; \item the framing at a boundary point of $K$ is \textit{vertical}, meaning parallel to the $(0, 1)$ axis and pointing in the $1$ direction (or, in pictures, toward the eye of the reader); \item for each boundary component $k$ of $\mathfrak{S}$, the finitely many points $(\partial K) \cap (k \times (0, 1))$ have distinct \textit{heights}, meaning that the coordinates with respect to $(0, 1)$ are distinct. \end{itemize} Here, by a \textit{framing}, we mean the choice of a smooth assignment along the link $K$ of unit vectors in the tangent spaces of $\mathfrak{S} \times (0, 1)$ such that this vector field on $K$ is everywhere orthogonal to $K$.
 A \textit{framed oriented knot} $K$ is a closed framed oriented link (namely, a framed oriented link with empty boundary $\partial K = \emptyset$) with one connected component.
 Two framed oriented links $K$ and $K^\prime$ are \textit{isotopic} if $K$ can be smoothly deformed to $K^\prime$ through the class of framed oriented links.

-By possibly introducing kinks (Figures \ref{fig:positive-kink-skein-relation} and \ref{fig:negative-kink-skein-relation}), one can always isotope a framed link so that it has \textit{blackboard framing}, meaning constant vertical framing in the $1$ direction. \end{definition}
+By possibly introducing \textit{kinks} (Figures \ref{fig:positive-kink-skein-relation} and \ref{fig:negative-kink-skein-relation}), one can always isotope a framed link so that it has \textit{blackboard framing}, meaning constant vertical framing in the $1$ direction (with respect to the $(0,1)$ coordinate). \end{definition}

-It is common to think of a framed link $K$ as a ``ribbon'', namely an annulus embedded in $\surf \times (0, 1)$ where the framing becomes a continuous choice of normal vector on the annulus.
+\begin{remark} We display links in figures by their \textit{diagrams}, namely their projections onto the surface $\mathfrak{S}\cong\mathfrak{S}\times\{1/2\}$ equipped with over/under crossing information.
+By convention, all link diagrams represent blackboard-framed links.